section-engineering-education/engineering-education/content/articles/how-to-build-a-music-player-with-vanilla-javascript/index.md

 <iframe width="478" height="269" src="https://www.youtube.com/embed/7dIH4kf0Et0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Conclusion
 We made use of CSS animation, pure Vanilla JavaScript with modern ES6 practices.
+With that, we have a fully functional music player app in the browser.
-With that, you have a fully functional music player app in the browser.

 You can also add additional features to the project if you wish to.

 The source code of our application is available on [Github](https://github.com/Nomzy-kush/Music-Player-with-JS).

 Happy Coding!!